Fort Desoto Park

 Bay Pier Beach

 The Bay Pier Beach is west of Park Headquarters.
-The focal point of this beach is the 500 foot Bay Fishing Pier.
-There is a
+The focal point of this beach is the 500 foot

-sandy beach on both sides of the pier, but signs warn against swimming because of strong water currents.
-It's a great place to fish, and you will
+Bay Fishing Pier.
+There is a sandy beach on both sides of the pier, but signs warn against swimming because of

-find people fishing 24 hours a day.
+strong water currents.
+It's a great place to fish, and you will find people fishing 24 hours a day.

-If you are looking for a place to sunbathe during winter day with a cold north wind, this is a south-facing beach and would be
+If you are looking for a place to sunbathe during winter day with a cold north wind, this is a

-sheltered from the wind.
-It is also close to Dog Beach, so you might encounter dogs on the beach (although they should be on a leash).
-Walk out
+south-facing beach and would be sheltered from the wind.
+It is also close to Dog Beach, so you might encounter dogs

-on the pier and you may get lucky and see some playful dolphins.
-They frequently visit the pier.
+on the beach (although they should be on a leash).
+Walk out on the pier and you may get lucky and see some playful

 Dog Beach

-Dog Beach is just north of the Bay Pier and features a fenced doggy playground where Snoopy can run around without a leash.
+Dog Beach is just north of the Bay Pier and features a fenced doggy playground where Snoopy can run

-Doggies really love the beach, and you can bring them out onto the beach and take them for a swim.
+around without a leash.
+Doggies really love the beach, and you can bring them out onto the beach and take them for

 Gulf Pier to North Beach